pacchio1/ITS_Python/README.md

 # Python_its
-python jobs required by its Piemonte(x course:Backend-system integrator)
+python exercises required by its Piemonte(x course:Backend-system integrator)